HasinduVimukthi/HasinduVimukthi/README.md

 ##
-I am **Hasindu**, a Data Scientist with a strong academic foundation in **Statistics and Mathematics**.
+I am **Hasindu**, a Data Scientist specializing in Statistics and Mathematics, with a deep focus on solving real world problems through data-driven decision making
-I am passionate about applying analytical thinking and research methodologies to solve real-world problems using data.

 ---